 accurate and convenient way to communicate through the brain

-Lin, CT, Chen, SA, Wang, YK & Lu, SW 2014, 'Develop a multiple physiological system of ICU patients with symptom analysis and decision making', Digest of Technical Papers - IEEE International Conference on Consumer Electronics, IEEE International Conference on Consumer Electronics, pp. 163-164.View/Download from: UTS OPUS or Publisher's site
+Lin, CT, Chen, SA, Wang, YK & Lu, SW 2014, 'Develop a multiple physiological system of ICU patients with symptom analysis and decision making', Digest of Technical Papers - IEEE International Conference on Consumer Electronics, IEEE International Conference on Consumer Electronics, pp. 163-164.View/Download from: Publisher's site

 © 2014 IEEE.
 This study presents a real-time, and auto-alarm intelligent system of healthcare for ICU patients.
 The current version of the expert system can detect EEG and ECG to identify different types of abnormal cardiac rhythms in real-time and identify patients' acute stress.
 The proposed system also activates an emergency medical alarm system when problems occur.

-Huang, CS, Lin, CL, Ko, LW, Wang, YK, Liang, JW & Lin, CT 2013, 'Automatic sleep stage classification GUI with a portable EEG device', Communications in Computer and Information Science, pp. 613-617.View/Download from: UTS OPUS or Publisher's site
+Huang, CS, Lin, CL, Ko, LW, Wang, YK, Liang, JW & Lin, CT 2013, 'Automatic sleep stage classification GUI with a portable EEG device', Communications in Computer and Information Science, pp. 613-617.View/Download from: Publisher's site

 In this study, a developed automatic sleep stage classification system with a portable EEG recording device, (Mindo-4s) is implemented by JAVA-based sleep graphical user interface (GUI) in android platform.
 First, the parameters of the developed sleep stage classification system, including extracting effective sleep features and a hierarchical classification structure consisting of preliminary wake detection rule, adaptive adjustment scheme, and support vector machine, were trained by our existing sleep database, which collected using polysomnogram (PSG), in MATLAB program.
 Finally, this classification system would be reedited by JAVA language, and the corresponding JAVA-based sleep GUI software was working in android platform and Mindo-4s.
 The connection between JAVA-based sleep GUI software and the portable Mindo-4s was through Bluetooth communication.
 The performance of this JAVA-based sleep GUI can reach 72.43% average accuracy comparing to the result from manual scoring.
 This JAVA-based sleep GUI can on-line display, record and analyze the forehead EEG signals simultaneously.
 After sleep, the user can received a complete sleep report, including sleep efficiency, sleep stage distribution, from JAVA-based sleep GUI.
 Thus, this system can provide a preliminary result in sleep quality estimation, and help the sleep doctor to decide someone needs to have a complete PSG testing in hospital.
 Using this system is more convenient for long-term and home-based daily caring than traditional PSG measurement. © Springer-Verlag Berlin Heidelberg 2013.